xiix0/scam/README.md

-Your best consolation is the hope that the things you failed to get weren't really worth having.
+The time is right to make new friends.